threefoldtecharchive/jumpscaleX_archived/docs/baseclasses/config.md

 #to call
 ZDBAdminClient(factory=self,addr=addr, port=port, secret=secret,mode=mode)
 ```

-in this case we did not get a model obj first, we just passed the daa as arguments to the init function & this will have created a jsobject automatically.
+in this case we did not get a model object first,
+we just passed the data as arguments to the init function and this will have created a `JSObject`` automatically.